olyaiy/TypeGPT/README.md

 June 29, 2024 update: Added support for Claude and Llama3 models, along with improved image handling capabilities!

-TypeGPT is a Python application that allows you to invoke various AI language models from any text field in your operating system.
-Whether you're in a chat app, document, or code editor, you can seamlessly interact with ChatGPT, Google Gemini, Claude, or Llama3 using keyboard shortcuts.
+TypeGPT is a Python application that allows you to invoke various AI's and LLM's from any text field in your operating system.
+Whether you're in a chat app, document, or code editor, you can seamlessly interact with ChatGPT, Google Gemini, Claude, or Llama3 with Ollama, using keyboard shortcuts.

 https://github.com/olyaiy/TypeGPT/assets/97487352/d92022db-171f-4b3e-804b-320fe0a94156